-Ben Graham Centre's 2019 Value Investing Conference Ben Graham Centre for Value Investing April 10, 2019 Ritz Carlton Main Ballroom Toronto, Ontario
+Ben Graham Centre's 2019 Value Investing Conference

+April 10, 2019 Ritz Carlton Main Ballroom Toronto, Ontario

-IMPROVING LONG RUN INVESTMENT PERFORMANCE www.bengrahaminvesting.ca
+IMPROVING LONG RUN INVESTMENT PERFORMANCE

+www.bengrahaminvesting.ca

-Mission of the Conference - to promote the tenets of value investing as pioneered by Benjamin Graham; - to expose conference participants to the various value investing methods used by practitioners; - to encourage and support academic research and study in the area of value investing.
+Mission of the Conference

+- to promote the tenets of value investing as pioneered by Benjamin Graham; - to expose conference participants to the various value investing methods used by practitioners; - to encourage and support academic research and study in the area of value investing.

 The conference will provide a forum to explain, discuss and debate the principles, practices and various applications of value investing from a global context.

 Corporate executives will offer an industry perspective of how to look for value creating opportunities and how to create value.

-Conference Organizer and Chair George Athanassakos, Director, Ben Graham Centre for Value Investing, Ivey Business School
+Conference Organizer and Chair